Darnethal0z/Anweddol-server/docs/source/technical_specifications/tools/access_token.md

 ----

-An access token system is provided in the `tools` features.
-It is used to restrict users of the service by providing tokens to authenticate them before processing the request.
+An access token system is provided in the `tools` features, it is used to restrict users of the service by providing tokens to authenticate them before processing the request.

 A typical use case is when a client sends a request on a server, it must send an access token in the request parameters that must match one of the tokens in the database in order to be processed by the server.